 Skip to main content

 The Income-Related Monthly Adjustment Amount (IRMAA) is a surcharge that Medicare beneficiaries may be required to pay based on their income.
-IRMAA affects the premium amounts for both Medicare Part B (outpatient medical insurance) and Medicare Part D (prescription drug coverage).
+IRMAA affects the coverage premium amounts for both Medicare Part B (outpatient medical insurance) and Medicare drug Plan Part D (prescription drug coverage).
 This article will provide a comprehensive overview of the 2022 IRMAA brackets and how they impact Medicare beneficiaries.

 What is Income-Related Monthly Adjustment Amount (IRMAA)?

-2022 Medicare IRMAA Brackets
+Medicare 2022 IRMAA Brackets

 The 2022 IRMAA brackets have been adjusted to reflect changes in average Social Security beneficiary income and inflation.
 The following table outlines the 2022 IRMAA brackets for Medicare Part B and Part D: